tarantool/cartridge-cli/README.md

 * `--use-docker` (ignored for `docker`) forces to build the application in Docker.

-* `--download-token` (common for all distribution types) is the download token for Tarantool Enterprise.
-Alternatively, you can pass the token via the `TARANTOOL_DOWNLOAD_TOKEN` environment variable (this variable is of lower priority).

 * `--tag` (used for `docker`) is the tag of the Docker image that results from `pack docker`.

-* `--build-from` (used for `docker`) is the path to the base Dockerfile of the build image.
+* `--build-from` (common for all distribution types, used for building in Docker) is the path to the base Dockerfile of the build image.
   Defaults to `Dockerfile.build.cartridge` in the application root.

-* `--sdk-local` (used for `docker`) is a flag that indicates if the SDK from the local machine should be installed to the image.
+* `--sdk-local` (common for all distribution types, used for building in Docker) is a flag that indicates if the SDK from the local machine should be delivered in the result artifact.

-* `--sdk-path` (used for `docker`) is the path to the SDK to be installed to the image.
+* `--sdk-path` (common for all distribution types, used for building in Docker) is the path to the SDK to be delivered in the result artifact.
   Alternatively, you can pass the path via the `TARANTOOL_SDK_PATH` environment variable (this variable is of lower priority).

 **Note:** For Tarantool Enterprise, you must specify one (and only one)